 Dr. Halls developed a technique of immediate reconstruction that limits the scars to the fold underneath the breasts.

 Moving forward with breast reconstruction

-If you're thinking about breast reconstruction and whether it's right for you, discuss your questions and concerns with your doctor.
-At the time of your breast cancer diagnosis, you should have access to a plastic surgeon, and be sure that all possible reconstruction options are made available rather than just the surgeon's preferred technique.
+Women considering breast reconstruction should share their questions and concerns with their doctor.
+At the time of breast cancer diagnosis, women should have access to a plastic surgeon, and be sure that all possible reconstruction options are made available, rather than just the surgeon’s preferred technique.

 Upon making the decision to move forward with breast reconstruction, Dr. Halls suggests the following:

 - Select a board-certified plastic surgeon with experience in breast reconstruction